Batwise home

 1. From Keywords to Concepts

+Traditional SEO revolves around keyword targeting.
 AI search works on concepts and semantic understanding.
-LLMs don't match keywords — they understand intent, context, and meaning.
-A well-written article about "email marketing platforms for e-commerce" will be cited for queries about "best tools to send promotional emails to online shoppers" even if those exact words never appear in the text.
+LLMs don't match keywords.
+They understand intent, context, and meaning.
+A well-written article about "email marketing platforms for e-commerce" can be cited for "best tools to send promotional emails to online shoppers" even if those exact words never appear in the text.

 2. From Rankings to Mentions